near/near-cli-rs/docs/GUIDE.en.md

 * [Helpers](#helpers)

-### View account, contract code, contract state, transaction, nonce
+### View account, contract code, contract state, transaction, nonce, recent block hash

 It is possible to [View properties for an account](#view-properties-for-an-account), to [View a contract code](#view-a-contract-code) and to [View a contract state](#view-a-contract-state) in real time (__at-final-block__) and in the mode of archived data (__at-block-height__, __at-block-hash__).
 The examples below show how these modes can be used.